bell345/webdrawquiz/doc/api.md

 This message is sent between the host and the contestants regularly to synchronise player statuses.

-"status" is one of "connected", "disconected".
+"status" is one of "connected", "disconnected".

 To host from server: